authgear/authgear-widget-jwk-generator/README.md

-# Authgear JWK Generator Widget
+# JWK Generator Widget

-A web-based tool for converting between PEM-formatted keys and JSON Web Keys (JWK) format, specifically designed for Authgear integration.
+A web-based tool for converting between PEM-formatted keys and JSON Web Keys (JWK) format.
+This widget provides three main functionalities:

+- **PEM to JWK**: Convert PEM-encoded keys and certificates to JWK format
+- **JWK to PEM**: Convert JWK format back to PEM encoding
+- **Generate New Key**: Create new cryptographic keys in various formats

 ## Features